adobe/commerce-cif-connector/README.md

 * `multiple` (true, false) - allows to select one or multiple categories (default = false)
 * `emptyText` - to configure the empty text value of the picker field
 * `selectionId`(id, path, sku, slug) - allows to choose the category attribute to be returned by the picker (default = id)
-* `filter`(folderOrProduct, folderOrProductOrVariant) - filters the content to be rendered by the picker while navigating the product tree. folderOrProduct - renders folders and products. folderOrProductOrVariant - renders folders, product and product variants.
-If a product or product variant is rendered it becomes also selectable in the picker.  (default = folderOrProduct)

 ## Building and installing from source